ZVISION-lidar/zvision_ros_driver/readme.md

 catkin_make
 ```
 #### 3. Configure PC IP
 By default, the ZVISION_LIDAR is configured to **192.168.10.108** as its device IP and **255.255.255.255** as destination IP that it would communicate.
-The default **LiDAR UDP dst port is 35xx(3500)**.
+The default **LiDAR UDP dst port is 2368**.
 So you need configure your PC IP as a static one **192.168.10.10**.

-#### 4. Run as independent node
+#### 4. Run online lidar
 We have provide example launch files under zvision_lidar_pointcloud/launch, we can run the launch file to view the point cloud data.
-For example, if we want to view ML30 real time data:
+For example, if we want to view ML30/ML30SA1 real time data:
 (1).
 Open a new terminal and run:

 ```
 cd ~/catkin_ws
 source devel/setup.bash
-roslaunch zvision_lidar_pointcloud zvision_lidar_ML30.launch
+roslaunch zvision_lidar_pointcloud ML30SA1.launch
 ```

-#### 5. Run as nodelet
+#### 5. Run offline pcap file
-We can also run the driver node and cloud node as a nodelet.
+We can also run the driver to view the offline pcap file:
-Open a new terminal and run:

 ```
 cd ~/catkin_ws
 source devel/setup.bash
-roslaunch zvision_lidar_pointcloud online_sensor_cloud_nodelet.launch
+roslaunch zvision_lidar_pointcloud ML30SA1_pcap.launch
 ```
 Then we can run view the pointcloud via "rviz"

 #### 6. About the lidar calibration parameters
 Under "**zvision_lidar_pointcloud/data**" directory, you can find the lidar calibration parameters files for the exact sensor.
 By default the launch file load the files
-- zvision_lidar_pointcloud/data/ML30_Default.cal
+- zvision_lidar_pointcloud/data/ML30SA1_Default.cal

 If you have more than one ZVISIONLIDAR, you can put the data files into "**zvision_lidar_pointcloud/data**" directory.Then you need rewrite the launch file to start your lidar.
-We have put an example launch file "online_two_sensor_cloud_nodelet.launch" to load two lidars together for reference.
+We have put an example launch file "ML30SA1_two_sensor.launch" to load two lidars together for reference.

 #### 7. Apply translation and rotation to the pointcloud
 We could apply translation and rotation to the pointcloud before calculate the x-y-z.
 This operation is used after a zvision_lidar_node node is running.